Small plane crash in Miramar caused by engine issue

 MIRAMAR, FLA.
-(WSVN) - An engine emergency likely to blame for a deadly plane crash.
+(WSVN) - An engine emergency was likely to blame for a deadly plane crash in Miramar, last month, said investigators.

 The National Transportation Safety Board released its findings after the small plane crashed into a house in Miramar back in October.